raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 such as Push Notification subscriptions {{?I-D.ietf-dnssd-push}} and Discovery Relay interface subscriptions {{?I-D.ietf-dnssd-mdns-relay}}.

-Generally speaking, a long-lived operation is initiated by the initiator, and, if successful, remains active until the initiator terminates the operation.
+Long-lived operations, if successful, will remain active until the initiator terminates the operation.

 However, it is possible that a long-lived operation may be valid at the time it was initiated, but then a later change of circumstances